 - Wrap the tortillas in a damp paper towel and microwave for 1 - 1 ½ minutes or until warm.
 Warm up the enchilada sauce as well in a small saucepan.
 Add ½ cup of enchilada sauce to the bottom of a 9 x 13-inch baking dish.
 Have your enchilada-making station ready with your tortillas, meat mixture, and shredded cheese on hand.
 Start by brushing a tortilla on both sides with enchilada sauce

-- Add about ⅓ cup of meat/bean mixture in the middle of the tortilla and spread
+- Place about ⅓ cup of meat/bean mixture in the middle of the tortilla and spread

 - Sprinkle a little cheddar cheese on top of the meat/bean mixture